-Age-related macular degeneration (AMD)
+Age-related macular degeneration

 AMD can be broadly classified as:

-Non-exudative or Dry AMD
+1 / Non-exudative or Dry AMD

-Exudative or Wet AMD
+2 / Exudative or Wet AMD

-This makes up 10% of cases of AMD and may cause devastating visual loss.
-In some instances, good vision may be lost within a few days.
-It results from the development of abnormal leaky vessels or a membrane beneath the retinal layer.
-These abnormal vessels may bleed or leak fluid, proteins or fats.
-This can give rise to a separation of the retinal layers and loss of vision.
-In the late stage this may lead to scarring over the macula.
+This makes up 10% of AMD cases and can cause vision loss that cannot be reversed.
+In some cases, good eyesight could be gone in just a few days.
+It is caused by the formation of aberrant leaky veins or a membrane beneath the retinal layer.
+These abnormal arteries could bleed or leak fluids, proteins, or lipids.
+This can cause the retinal layers to separate, which can lead to blindness.
+In the last stages, scarring may form over the macula.

 Dry AMD can cause a loss of central vision that gets worse over time.
 People may not know they have this until the disease has gotten so bad that their central vision is blurry or distorted.

 Wet AMD can cause you to lose your sight quickly and in a significant way.
 There may also be blurred vision or a shadow in the middle of the field of vision.
 Loss of sight can be very serious.